310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Tetora %}
-But we *did *manage to get through it by ourselves.
+But we *did* manage to get through it by ourselves.
 We practiced really hard with Trickstar.

 In fact, you two might’ve been in the way if you were around.
-I kinda *wanted *you to stay away~♪
+I kinda *wanted* you to stay away~♪
 {% endbubble %}

 {% bubble Chiaki %}
-What did you just say, you little~!!
+What did you just say, you little rascal\~!!
 I’m not giving away my chance on the stage!
-I've been yearning to stand on top of it this whole time, you know~!
+I've been yearning to stand on top of it this whole time, you know\~!

 I'll be up there no matter what it takes!
 I'll shine as part of Ryuseitai!